guigolab/LyRic/README.md

 ## Summary statistics plots

-- `config['produceStatPlots']`: boolean.
-If true, multiple statistics plots in PNG format will be output inside the `./output/plots/` subdirectory.
+Controlled by Snakemake's `config['produceStatPlots']` config variable: boolean.
+If `True`, multiple statistics plots in PNG format will be output inside the `./output/plots/` subdirectory.

 ## Interactive HTML summary stats table

 Production of the interactive HTML summary table is controlled by Snakemake's `config['produceHtmlStatsTable']` variable.
 If set to `True`, detailed reports containing various per-sample statistics will be produced in the `./output/html/` subdirectory.

-LyRic will produce one table per distinct `project` value in the input sample annotation file (as long as those correspond to actual input FASTQ files), plus a global one
+LyRic will produce one table per distinct `project` value in the input sample annotation file (as long as those correspond to actual input FASTQ files) (`./output/html/summary_table_{project}.html`), plus a global one containing info for all samples (`./output/html/summary_table_ALL.html`)

 For each interactive HTML summary stats table, an accompanying TSV file with the same basename and the `.tsv` extension will also be produced.
 It contains the same data as the HTML table, in an easily parsable tab-separated format.